gschramm/pynemaiqpet/README.md

 conda virtual environment for pynemaiqpet.

 The installation consists of three steps:
-1. Installation of anaconda (miniconda) python distribution
+1. (optional) Installation of anaconda (miniconda) python distribution
-2. Creation of the conda virtual environment with all dependencies
+2. (optional) Creation of the conda virtual environment with all dependencies
 3. Installation of the pynemaiqpet package using pip

+Although optional, we highly recommend to create and use a dedicated virtual conda python environment (steps 1 and 2).

 ### Installation of anaconda (miniconda)